 - 1 bay leaf for cooking the pasta

 - Preheat the oven to 400 F/ 200 C/gas mark 6.

 - Place the squash, tomatoes and garlic in a baking tray, season, drizzle with oil and roast for about 35- 40 minutes.
 Once the vegetables are out of the oven slice or chop the garlic and then put it back in the tray mixing with the vegetables.

 - While the vegetables are in the oven cook the pasta (al dente) in salted water (with the bay leaf).
-Drain and set aside.
+Strain and set aside.

-- Combine the rocket leaves with 5 tablespoons of olive oil and add to the pasta.
+- Combine the arugula with 3 tablespoons of olive oil and add to the pasta.
 Season and stir well.